html>

 multiparameter data classification program.

-reveiled that the incubation of ex-vivo leukocyte preparations:
+reveiled that the incubation of the blood samples:

 - with physiological stimulators such as: suboptimal concentrations